A Category of Banach Space Functors: Introduction

-This exponential map is in general far from being 'polynomial-like' and thus this map cannot be defined easily.

-A "trick" here would be to consider special parametrisation of the group.
+In the infinite dimensional situation, the situation is much more complicated.
+Even if we assume the exponential to be well-defined, it is in general not a local diffeomorphism.
+Milnor had already observed this fact for the group $Diff(\SM^1)$ ; his argument is quite simple: if a diffeomorphism turns out to be the exponential of a vector field, then linearising the vector field would linearise the mapping as well, but any neighbourhood of the identity contains many non-linearisable diffeomorphisms~\cite[Warning 1.6]{Milnor1984remarks}.
+For locally convex spaces, no general theorem stating the existence of such a mapping is known~(see \cite{neeb2006towards} for a survey).

+In particular, the manifold structure of these infinite dimensional Lie groups is not given by the exponential but rather by special parametrisations.
 For instance, if $v$ is the germ of a vector field on $\RM^n$, then $\Id+v$ is the germ of a diffeomorphism and the map

-is affine and therefore polynomial.
-However, if we stick to Moser's heuristic, then considering such approximate exponential will require some ad hoc computations and estimates.
-Similarly, the use of parameters or the consideration of special subgroups like symplectomorphism will also require additional arguments.

-This all forms part of a snowball-like process: starting from an elementary example revealing what is thought to be the 'main idea', one tries to fill the details and in the end one needs considerable additional efforts to produce a complete proof of the final result.
-This explains that some authors only sketch the arguments from which experts are supposed to reconstruct the complete proof.